frankschae/academic-kickstart/content/post/high-weak/index.md

 ## Weak convergence

 Instead of an accurate pathwise approximation of a stochastic process, we only require an estimation for the **expected value of the solution** in many situations.
-Then, methods for the **weak approximation** are sufficient and -- due to the less restrictive formulation of the objective -- those solvers are computationally cheaper than their strong counterparts.
+In these cases, methods for the **weak approximation** are sufficient and -- due to the less restrictive formulation of the objective -- those solvers are computationally cheaper than their strong counterparts.
 For example, weak solvers are very efficient for simulations in quantum optics, if only mean values of many trajectories are required, e.g., when the expectation values of variables such as position and momentum operators are computed in the phase space framework (Wigner functions, positive P-functions, etc.) of quantum mechanics.
-Thus, our new contributions are particularly appealing for many-body simulations, which are the computationally most demanding problems in quantum mechanics.
+Our new contributions are particularly appealing for many-body simulations, which are the computationally most demanding problems in quantum mechanics.

-We define convergence in the **weak sense** with order $p$ of a time discrete approximation $Y(T)$ with step size $h$ to the solution $X(T)$ of a SDE at time $T$ if there exists a finite constant $C$ (independent of $h$) and a positive constant $\delta > 0$ such that
+We define convergence in the **weak sense** with order $p$ of a time-discrete approximation $Y(T)$ with step size $h$ to the solution $X(T)$ of a SDE at time $T$ if there exists a constant $C$ (independent of $h$) and a constant $\delta > 0$ such that
 $$
   |\rm{E}(g(X(T))) -\rm{E}(g(Y(T)))| \leq C \cdot h^p,
 $$